microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/PutRelativeFile.rst

         legally named and does not overwrite any existing file, while preserving the file extension.

         This header must be present if **X-WOPI-RelativeTarget** is not present; the two headers are mutually exclusive.
-If both headers are present the host should respond with a :statuscode:`501`.
+If both headers are present the host should respond with a :statuscode:`400` or :statuscode:`501`.

     :reqheader X-WOPI-RelativeTarget:
         A UTF-7 encoded **string** that specifies a full file name including the file extension.
 The host must not